Competence-Based Analysis of Language Models: Competence-based Analysis of Language Models

+This $\ct(M | \ggt)$ metric (bounded by $[0, 1]$) is an adaptation of the Interchange Intervention Accuracy (IIA) metric \citep{iia,geiger2023causalinterp} to the context of causal probing, where instance-level interventions are replaced with concept-level interventions enabled by the gradient-based intervention methodology we introduce in \cref{sec:gbi}.
+(See \cref{apx:iia} for a detailed comparison of our competence metric with IIA.)

-A key technical challenge in implementing \calm (and causal probing more generally) is designing an algorithm to perform causal interventions that maximally damage representation of a property $Z$ while otherwise minimally damaging representations of other properties $Z^\prime$ \cite{kernel_inlp}.
-For example, \emph{amnesic probing} \cite{amnesic} uses the INLP algorithm \cite{inlp} to produce interventions $g_{Z}$ that remove all information that is linearly predictive of property $Z$ from a pre-computed set of embedding representations $\rmH$ in a way that ``minimally damages the structure of the representation space,''\footnote{ See Appendix A, Lemma A.2 of \citet{inlp} for a more rigorous description and proof of this property. } showing that performing amnesic probing when $Z$ is variously defined as parts-of-speech, syntactic dependencies, and named-entity types can damage BERT's masked language modeling accuracy.
-However, \citet{amnesic} also found that, when INLP is used to remove BERT's representation of $Z$ in early layers, BERT is often able to recover this representation in later layers.
-As they note, there are two likely explanations for this result: either BERT encodes $Z$ nonlinearly (i.e., there is no linear subspace that corresponds to its representation of each $Z$), which enables it to recover nonlinear traces of $Z$ even after linearly-predictive information has been removed; or BERT leverages spurious correlations between $Z$ and its representation of other $Z^\prime$ to recover the property.
-More recent work has found that the same ``recoverability'' problem persists even when linear information removal methods like INLP are kernelized \cite{kernel_inlp}.
-Thus, it is necessary to develop interventions which do not require restrictive assumptions about the structure of LLMs' representations (e.g., that $Z$ is represented by a linear subspace, or a kernelization of such; see \citet{linearsubspacehypothesis} for further discussion of such assumptions).
-In the following section, we propose a general causal probing methodology that allows users to flexibly specify the class of representations they wish to target, expanding the scope of causal probing to arbitrarily-encoded properties.
+\paragraph{Causal Probing} A key technical challenge in implementing \calm (and causal probing more generally) is designing an algorithm to perform causal interventions $\doop(Z)$ that maximally damage the representation of a property $Z$ while otherwise minimally damaging representations of other properties $Z^\prime$ \cite{canby2024cpr,kernel_inlp} (see \cref{apx:gbi_limitations}).
+For example, \emph{amnesic probing} \cite{amnesic} uses the INLP algorithm \cite{inlp} to produce interventions $g_{Z}$ that remove all information that is linearly predictive of property $Z$ from a pre-computed set of embedding representations $\rmH$, showing that BERT makes variable use of parts-of-speech, syntactic dependencies, and named-entity types in performing masked language modeling.
+However, \citet{amnesic} also found that, when INLP is used to remove BERT's representation of these properties in early layers, it is often able to ``recover'' this representation in later layers, which is likely due to BERT encoding these properties nonlinearly; and later work has found that the same ``recoverability'' problem persists even when linear information removal methods like INLP are kernelized \cite{kernel_inlp}.
+Thus, it is necessary to develop interventions that do not require restrictive assumptions about the structure of LLMs' representations (e.g., linearity), a problem which we aim to solve in the following section.